kakui-lau/uptime-kuma/README.md

 If you want to report a bug or request a new feature, feel free to open a [new issue](https://github.com/louislam/uptime-kuma/issues).

 ### Translations
-If you want to translate Uptime Kuma into your language, please read: https://github.com/louislam/uptime-kuma/tree/master/src/languages
+If you want to translate Monitor State into your language, please read: https://github.com/louislam/uptime-kuma/tree/master/src/languages

 Feel free to correct my grammar in this README, source code, or wiki, as my mother language is not English and my grammar is not that great.

 ### Create Pull Requests
-If you want to modify Uptime Kuma, please read this guide and follow the rules here: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md
+If you want to modify Monitor State, please read this guide and follow the rules here: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md